blankart/rxstore-observer/readme.md

 store.addObservers( [ whenStartFetching ] )
 ```

-The `store` is a store instance using `createRxStore` function.
-It will automatically subscribe to any dispatched function of type `START_FETCHING` to run some side-effects to the store.
+The `store` is a store instance using `createRxStore` function. `whenStartFetching` will automatically subscribe to any dispatched function of type `START_FETCHING` to run some side-effects to the store.
 It dispatches `IS_FETCHING` in the middle of the stream of actions which is dispatched immediately.
 As your application gets bigger, RxStore Observer promises to handle most of the work. 🎊

 When building your app, you don’t need to think about your application side-effects again after writing it.